How to put on a BulletBobber without breaking the line.

 This one requires drilling a small hole, a toothpick, a plastic tail notched to fit around the toothpick and taped on both sides.
-Again it planed in out at a wide angle but would not flip when given a tug.
+Again it planed out at a wider angle but would not flip when given a little tug.
+I did this to get the water out of one that developed a leak.
+I went around the seem and the holes with super glue to keep it from leaking again.

-If you want to fish deep with the BulletBobber you can drill a 1/32Ē hole through the peg.
+If you want to fish deep with the BulletBobber you can try drilling a 1/32Ē hole through the peg.

 As you can see I didnít get all the way through before the drill bit came out the side but close is good enough.